AmagiNet/Amagi/README.md

 But a free network must have free data.

-Each device on the network should be able to release a minimum data useful to the community, in a safe, anonymous and free.
+Each device on the network should be able to release a minimum free data useful to the community, in a safe, anonymous and free form.

-<h5>Free up a device is turn it into a opendata transmitter active.</h5>
+<h5>Free up a device is turn it into a freedata transmitter active.</h5>